danieltamming/interview-analysis/README.md

 # InterviewAnalysis
 Scripts and function to scrape text from [ASAP Sports](http://www.asapsports.com/), a sports interview transcript site.
+Thus far it is focused entirely on practice day interviews between National Hockey League Stanley Cup Final games.
 The resulting study can be found in a Medium post <!-- [this](<medium url>) Medium post. -->.
+Those whose sole interest is in the data itself need only to use data/interviews_clean.txt, although _utils.py_ provides useful helper functions.
 The functions (in bold below) that collect, clean, and access the data are well commented and written with other users in mind.

-Those whose sole interest is in the data itself need only to use data/interviews_clean.txt, although _utils.py_ provides useful helper functions.

-## Python Files
+### Python Files
 ___scraper.py___:
  - scrapes interview data from the hockey portion of the site